 Tell the SBA How to Mentor High-Growth Companies

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In a time when banks just won't lend to small businesses no matter how much the feds cajole and offer to help, the Small Business Administration is putting its energy somewhere where it has a bit more control: Its mentoring programs.
+Opinions expressed by Entrepreneur contributors are their own.In a time when banks just won't lend to small businesses no matter how much the feds cajole and offer to help, the Small Business Administration is putting its energy somewhere where it has a bit more control: Its mentoring programs.

 Sure, there's already SCORE, the Service Corps of Retired Executives.
 But how could SBA reach out and help more companies, particularly fast-growing ones?